Deep Learning for Genomics: A Concise Overview: Genomic Applications

-Emergent deep architectures for protein SS prediction have been widely explored with more prior knowledge and various features available. \citet[SPINE X]{faraggi2012spine} proposed an iterative six-step model, of which the neural network of each step follows similar structure and is designed for each specific purpose. \cite{2015spencer} trained an deep belief network model, in which an additional hidden layer is constructed to facilitate the unsuperivsed layer-by-layer initialization of Restricted Boltzmann Machine (RBM). \cite{cascadSS2016} designed a cascaded model, which leverages CNN to extracts multi-scale local contextual features by different kernel size, then added a BRNN accounting for long-range dependencies in amino acid sequences to capture global contextual features.
+Emergent deep architectures for protein SS prediction have been widely explored with more prior knowledge and various features available. \citet[SPINE X]{faraggi2012spine} proposed an iterative six-step model, of which the neural network of each step follows a similar structure and is designed for each specific purpose. \citet{2015spencer} trained a deep belief network model, in which an additional hidden layer is constructed to facilitate the unsupervised layer-by-layer initialization of the Restricted Boltzmann Machine (RBM). \citet{cascadSS2016} designed a cascaded model, which leverages CNN to extract multi-scale local contextual features by different kernel sizes, then added a BRNN accounting for long-range dependencies in amino acid sequences to capture global contextual features.

-\citet[DeepCNF]{DeepCNF2016Wang} took a large step improving Q3 accuracy above 80\% by extending conditional neural fields (CDFs) to include convolutional designs.
+\citet[DeepCNF]{DeepCNF2016Wang} took a large step in improving Q3 accuracy above 80\% by extending conditional neural fields (CDFs) to include convolutional designs.
 DeepCNF is able to capture both sequence-structure relationships and protein SS label correlation among adjacent residues.
-They also achieved Q8 accuracy around 72\%, outperforming Q8 accuracy of 66.4\% obtained by a supervised generative stochastic network \citep{66Q8ss2014}. \cite{busia2016protein} explored the model performance of 8-stated prediction from simple feed-forward networks to the adaptation of recent CNN architectures (\textit{e.g.} Inception, ReSNet, and DenseNet).
-They modified the convolution operators of different scales and residual connections of successful CNN models in computer vision to suit the protein SS prediction task, and also highlighted the differences compared to vision tasks.
-As opposed to above-mentioned DeepCNF \citep{DeepCNF2016Wang} that included interdependencies between labels of adjacent residues by Conditional Random Field (CRF), \cite{busia2016protein} condition the current prediction to on previous predicted labels by sequence-to-sequence modeling.
+They also achieved Q8 accuracy of around 72\%, outperforming Q8 accuracy of 66.4\% obtained by a supervised generative stochastic network \citep{66Q8ss2014}. \citet{busia2016protein} explored the model performance of 8-stated prediction from simple feed-forward networks to the adaptation of recent CNN architectures (\textit{e.g.} Inception, ReSNet, and DenseNet).
+They modified the convolution operators of different scales and residual connections of successful CNN models in computer vision to suit the protein SS prediction task and also highlighted the differences compared to vision tasks.
+As opposed to the above-mentioned DeepCNF \citep{DeepCNF2016Wang} that included interdependencies between labels of adjacent residues by Conditional Random Field (CRF), \citet{busia2016protein} conditions the current prediction on previously predicted labels by sequence-to-sequence modeling.